 The cable texture reminds me somewhat of a stick of gum.
 The slightly textured matte white has a tinge of cream – I feel like due to the color, these could get dirty quite quickly and easily.

-I'm very pleased with these short, little flat ribbon patch cables.
-Approximately 3 inches might be enough for most simple setups, but if you're serious about building complex boards I suggest buying an assortment of lengths, optimally of different colors to signify the lengths at a glance.
+I’m very pleased with these short patch cords.
+Little flat ribbon patch cables are easy to work with and result in less cable clutter.
+Approximately 3 inches might be enough for most simple setups, but if you’re serious about building complex boards I suggest buying an assortment of lengths, optimally of different colors to signify the lengths at a glance.

 These are ideal guitar effect pedal cables for minimalists and for those who are running out of pedalboard real estate.